Strawberry-Foundations/spkg/README.md

 <br><br>

 ## **Supported Platforms**
-spkg was built on the basis of Python 3.9.
+spkg was built on the basis of Python 3.11.
 We recommend to use Python 3.10 or higher.
 All Python versions below 3.9 are untested and therefore not recommended.
-Therefore, please do not open an issue if spkg does not work under Python 3.8 or lower.
+We do not support Python 3.9 as we use features from a higher Python version.
+Therefore, please do not open an issue if spkg does not work under Python 3.10 or lower.

 | Version       | Supported | Status                                                    |
 | --            | --        | --                                                        |